GIS-Kungsbacka/map-layer-caption-injector/README.md

-# map-layer-caption-injector
-A node js script that injects captions and sublayer with matching ids from layers.json and map.json configs into two separate files.

 # Map Layer Caption Injector

 A Node.js tool that automatically injects captions and sublayer information from a layers configuration file into map configuration files.
 Perfect for GIS applications, mapping services, and any project that needs to synchronize layer metadata across different configuration files.